UN offensive into North Korea: ROK I Corps advances towards the Chosin Reservoir (24–30 October)

-On 30 October, General Almond went to the ROK I Corps command post at Hamhung and personally inspected the captives and interviewed them through an interpreter.
+On 30 October, Almond went to the ROK I Corps command post at Hamhung and personally inspected the captives and interviewed them through an interpreter.
 The Chinese told him they had not eaten for three days.
 They said they had crossed the Yalu River at Manp'ojin on 16 October (later they said they had crossed on the 14th) and had marched from there on foot at night, their mortars being carried on packhorses and mules.
-Most of the sixteen soldiers were members of the Mortar Company, 370th Regiment.
+Most of the 16 soldiers were members of the Mortar Company, 370th Regiment.
 At the time of their capture they said three of their four mortars had been destroyed and the fourth had been withdrawn.
-The men were well-clothed, healthy, and averaged twenty-eight to thirty years in age.
+The men were well-clothed, healthy, and averaged 28 to 30 years in age.
 They asserted that their entire division had crossed into Korea and marched to the front.
 Most of the men in this division had been in Chiang Kai-shek's Nationalist Army, stationed near Beijing, until about a year earlier, they said.
 Their division had surrendered there to the Communists and was immediately taken into the PLA.
-General Almond at once sent a personal radio message to General MacArthur informing him of the presence of Chinese units in northeast Korea and giving such details as he had learned in the course of his interview with the prisoners.
+Almond at once sent a personal radio message to MacArthur informing him of the presence of Chinese units in northeast Korea and giving such details as he had learned in the course of his interview with the prisoners.

 The 370th Regiment apparently arrived at its positions near Sudong on 23 or 24 October and first encountered ROK troops on the 25th.
 Behind it came the other two regiments of the 124th Division, the 371st and 372nd, one a few days behind the other.
-When General Almond visited General Kim again on 31 October, he learned that seven more PVA prisoners had been captured to make a total of twenty-five now in the X Corps zone.
+When Almond visited Kim again on 31 October, he learned that seven more PVA prisoners had been captured to make a total of 25 now in the X Corps zone.
 Some of them said a second PVA division was near the Chosin Reservoir.
 A search of enemy dead showed they carried no official identification, although a few had written their names and units in ink on the left inside of their blouses.
 These soldiers were armed mostly with Japanese rifles confiscated in Manchuria at the end of World War II.
 The greater part of their mortars, machine guns, and Thompson submachine guns were American-made, having been captured from the Nationalists.
 Having left its artillery behind because of the mountains, the 124th Division in the battle below the reservoir used nothing larger than 82 mm. mortars.